 **TEAS (Test of Essential Academic Skills): As part of the application process you will be required to submit an official TEAS score.
 TEAS exams must be Version 5.0 taken no earlier than May 1, 2013.
 BHSN offers the opportunity to take the TEAS examination during the Admissions period after your application is submitted.
 If your file is otherwise complete, the admission review begins with the receipt of your TEAS score.

 The Admissions Office will confirm receipt of your application via letter or email.
 It is the applicant's responsibility to ensure that BHSN has received all documentation.

 You may obtain application and reference forms at the School of Nursing or by downloading them here.

-Applicants must submit an official high school graduation transcript or an official high school equivalency certificate (G.E.D).
-Records from secondary schools outside the United States must be translated and evaluated for U.S. equivalency by an approved translating agency.
-Verification of dates and discharge status are required of applicants who have served in the military.
+Applicants must submit an official high school graduation transcript or an official high school equivalency certificate such as the G.E.D awarded through tests of General Educational Development.
+Records from secondary schools outside the United States must be accompanied by an original U.S. equivalency document from an approved translating agency.
+Date verification and discharge status are required of applicants who have served in the military.